petrytech/googleartworkscrapperjs/README.md

 ## Google Artwork Scrapper

-Simple data scraper to capture data related an author and his/hers artwork
+Simple data scraper to capture data related to an author and his/hers artwork

 P.S: This is a POC